junxit/us-congress-bills-115/metadata.md

 - 2017-12-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8277-8278)
 - 2017-12-21 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S8277)
 - 2017-12-21 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S8277)
+- 2017-12-22 — Message on Senate action sent to the House.
+- 2017-12-22 — Received in the House.
+- 2017-12-22 — Referred to the House Committee on Energy and Commerce.
+- 2017-12-22 — Referred to the Subcommittee on Energy.